markusweldon/snyk-code-githubactions/README.md

 After the workflow runs:
 1. Go to the Actions tab in your repository
 2. Click on the workflow run
-3. Download the artifact from the bottom of the page
+3. Download the report from the bottom of the page
 4. Open the HTML file to view the detailed security report